JValtteri/seec-email/README.md

 		- [More advanced stuff](#more-advanced-stuff)
 - [Troubleshooting](#troubleshooting)

-### Description
+## What is SEEC

-**SEEC is a light weight, cross platform, CLI email client providing integration with *GNU Privacy Guard*, to offer industry standard *OpenPGP* encryption for all* messages.**
+**Secure Encrypted Email Client (SEEC) is a light weight, cross platform, CLI email client providing integration with *GNU Privacy Guard*, to offer industry standard *OpenPGP* encryption for all\*¹ messages.**

-Typically all messages to and from email servers are SSL/TLS encrypted, but the email provider may be able to read the contents of messages on their servers.
+Typically with all email clients, all messages to-and-from email servers, are SSL/TLS encrypted, but the email provider may be able to read the contents of messages, while on their servers.
 PGP offers a robust way to implement end-to-end encryption in emails, solving the biggest security issue with emails.

 Using PGP is not very easy or convenient.
 Few email clients offer plugins, much less in built support for PGP.
-SEEC aims to solve* this.
+SEEC aims to solve*² this.

-1) \*Recipients public key needs to be imported, to be able to encrypt messages.
-SEEC makes importing easy
-2) \*SEEC is not a fully featured email client.
-More like a proof of concept.

 To achieve the maximum of platform independence, SEEC is written in Python 3.7, and runs on the command line.
 It can be installed on at least
 - Windows (x86)